richardhenyash/freefrom/README.md

 * The User needs to be able to rate products.
 * The User needs to be able to review products.
 * The User needs to be able to edit products.
-* The User needs to be able to delete products (this should be restricted to users with the correct privelages).
+* The User needs to be able to delete products (this should be restricted to users with the correct privileges).
-* The User needs to be able to add product categories (this should be restricted to users with the correct privelages).
+* The User needs to be able to add product categories (this should be restricted to users with the correct privileges).
-* The User needs to be able to edit product categories (this should be restricted to users with the correct privelages).
+* The User needs to be able to edit product categories (this should be restricted to users with the correct privileges).
-* The User needs to be able to delete product categories (this should be restricted to users with the correct privelages).
+* The User needs to be able to delete product categories (this should be restricted to users with the correct privileges).
-* The User needs to be able to add allergens (this should be restricted to users with the correct privelages).
+* The User needs to be able to add allergens (this should be restricted to users with the correct privileges).
-* The User needs to be able to edit allergens (this should be restricted to users with the correct privelages).
+* The User needs to be able to edit allergens (this should be restricted to users with the correct privileges).
-* The User needs to be able to delete allergens (this should be restricted to users with the correct privelages).
+* The User needs to be able to delete allergens (this should be restricted to users with the correct privileges).
 * The User needs to be able to contact the developer.

 #### Business Rules ####